31 May Ginformation #3: Gin & Tonic, and the importance of good tonic water

 Now, having a good gin in your gin and tonic is a given, but the tonic water also plays a huge part.
 You might have the best gin in the world, but adding a low-quality tonic water to it would just kill all the flavours in the gin.

 Fortunately, Wholly Spirits is the exclusive Malaysian distributor of East Imperial tonic waters, which we like to call ‘the champagne of tonic waters.
-They are available at Wholly Spirits Retail.
+They are available at the Wholly Spirits Retail store in Desa Sri Hartamas, and our online store .
 For inquiries, drop us a PM or Whatsapp us at 0125805813.
-Our opening hours are 12pm-9pm daily.

 Here is a breakdown of the different tonic waters under the brand.